-- Enable SMTPS Traffic Processing: The secure SMTP traffic undergoes SSL inspection. - Enable HTTPS Traffic Processing: The HTTPS traffic undergoes SSL inspection. - Block Invalid HTTPS Traffic: By default, when the Block Invalid HTTPS Traffic check box is cleared, non-HTTPS traffic on port 443 is ignored and allowed to flow unimpeded.
+• Enable SMTPS Traffic Processing: The secure SMTP traffic undergoes SSL inspection.

+- Enable HTTPS Traffic Processing: The HTTPS traffic undergoes SSL inspection. - Block Invalid HTTPS Traffic: By default, when the Block Invalid HTTPS Traffic check box is cleared, non-HTTPS traffic on port 443 is ignored and allowed to flow unimpeded.
 When Block Invalid HTTPS Traffic is selected, non-HTTPS traffic is blocked for SSL inspection.
-Note that it can also block the legitimate traffic that is on port 443 and not fully conform to the HTTPS specification. - Client Connection Protocols: Select the required client protocols.
-The protocols available are SSLvHello, SSLv3, TLSv1, TSLv1.1, TLSv1.2, and TLSv1.3.

-• Server Connection Protocols: Select the required server protocols.
+Enabling this option may result in otherwise legitimate traffic getting blocked, that is, HTTP traffic on port 443 or HTTPS traffic from sites with an expired certificate. - Client Connection Protocols: Select the required client protocols.
+The protocols available are SSLvHello, SSLv3, TLSv1, TSLv1.1, TLSv1.2, and TLSv1.3. - Server Connection Protocols: Select the required server protocols.
 The protocols available are SSLvHello, SSLv3, TLSv1, TSLv1.1, TLSv1.2, and TLSv1.3.